ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-salesforce/syncing-offline-campaigns.md

 ---
 title: Syncing Offline Campaigns
-description: This lesson covers how to sync Salesforce CRM Campaigns with Bizible - individually or in bulk.
+description: This lesson covers how to sync Salesforce CRM Campaigns with Marketo Measure - individually or in bulk.
 role: User
 level: Beginner
 doc-type: Feature Video